lex-node/Car-Sales/README.md

 X Move the given state to the reducer as the initial state for the Redux store.
 X Set up the Redux flow
-- User should be able to add features to their car
+X User should be able to add features to their car
-- User should be able to remove added features from their car
+X User should be able to remove added features from their car
 - Total should update as user adds and removes features from their car

 ## Stretch Problems